absidish/subutai-fuse/README.md

-# Subutai-s3fs
+# Subutai-s3fs Blueprint

-[s3fs](https://github.com/s3fs-fuse/s3fs-fuse)  is FUSE-based file system backed by Amazon S3
+**Subutai-s3fs Blueprint** allows create N containers in M peers.
+Containers will have a directory which is sync with your Minio bucket.

 ## Recruitments: